 Deployment context: First, we must define whether the new network technologies should be implemented in an existing factory with integration of new and legacy production assets (brownfield) or in a new factory (greenfield).
 The brownfield approach is more complex as migration aspects of production assets and processes need to be considered, which may lead to a phased approach.
 Further, it needs to be defined in which areas of the factory the new network technology should be deployed.
 Outdoor areas, office areas, shop floor and warehouse have all different environmental conditions (temperature, fire, explosion, humidity, water, particles, chemicals, mechanical stress, electromechanical interference) that require different safety, protection and certification measures and might affect network planning and deployment.
 For example, International Protection class IP20 might be fine for the office areas and the warehouse but is not sufficient for outdoor areas and shop floor where ruggedized equipment with International Protection class IP67 might be required.
 Different networking technologies may be implemented in different areas of the factory.
 For example, 5G is needed in the production hall and warehouse, whereas WiFi-6 is sufficient for the office areas.
 5G also supports positioning and tracking with sub-meter accuracy so dedicated beacon infrastructure for Bluetooth or UWB might not be necessary.

-Lifecycle perspective: Lifetime of OT and mechanical systems are typically much longer (>>10 years) than the lifetime of CT (5 \sim 10 years) and IT (3 \sim 5 years) systems.
-This implies that OT systems need to provide the flexibility to upgrade their communication and computing capabilities to "retro-fit" to new use cases, scenarios and technologies.
-The advent of cyber-physical systems, will likely shorten the lifecycle in the OT domain significantly.
+Lifecycle perspective: Lifetime of OT and mechanical systems are typically much longer (>>10 years) than the lifetime of communications technology ($5 \sim 10$ years) and IT ($3 \sim 5$ years) systems.

-1 https://gsacom.com/
+20 https://gsacom.com/